cwyant314159/generic-application-template/README.md

 The first part of the Makefile contains all the variable assignments for tools, source files, compiler flags, and any other variables required by Make targets.
 Most variables are assigned using the colon equals ( `:=` ) which forces variable expansion to happen at assignment.
-There are a few places where variables are assigned using equals ( `=` ) for deferred variable expansion.
+If a is assigned using equals ( `=` ) for deferred variable expansion, an explantion will be provided.
-These instants are discuessed in later sections.
 The following sections will go over the logical groupings of variables in the Makefile.

 ### Tool Variables